tamazs/cds25-tutorial-auth/tutorials/00_authentication.md

 ## Implementation

-### Chose hashing library
+### Choosing a hashing library

-Making the password hashing code implement the `IPasswordHasher<T>` interface makes it easy to swap out one implementation for another.
+Our password hashing code will implement the `IPasswordHasher<T>` interface already found in .NET to make it easy to swap out one implementation for another.
 It is also great for interoperability with Identity.

 _Identity will be explained in a later tutorial._

-The big question is what algorithm and what implementation should you use.
+The big question is, what algorithm and what implementation should you use?
 Here are some options I've found by searching for the OWASP recommended algorithms on [Nuget](https://www.nuget.org/).
 The libraries shown are those with the highest number of total downloads that implements the recommended algorithms.
-Following the logic that if enough people use it then it's probably not a complete disaster.
+Following the logic that; if enough people use it then it's probably not a complete disaster to use.

 Take a look at the options.
+By taking into account ease of implementation, algorithm support and popularity.
-Which one would you pick and why?
+Which one would you choose and why?

 **NSec.Cryptography**